17 Best Villages in the Cotswolds

 11. Cirencester, Gloucestershire

-Dubbed the “Capital of the Cotswolds,” this ancient town is beautiful and bustling.
+Dubbed the "Capital of the Cotswolds," this ancient town is beautiful and bustling, not to mention one of the best villages in the Cotswolds.
 The largest village in the region, Cirencester is a popular tourist destination.
-You’ll find plenty of great lodging options, as well as a high street filled with shops ranging from chain stores to eclectic boutiques.
+You'll find plenty of great lodging options, as well as a high street filled with shops ranging from chain stores to eclectic boutiques.

 A medieval masterpiece, the Parish Church of St. John the Baptist is the most striking of the three Anglican churches in town.
 Visitors can join one of two daily guided tours from the middle of March through October.
 At times, the tower is also available to climb.